seabeya/tech-stack/go/README.md

 Maps in Go are used to store unordered collections of key-value pairs.

 - Declaring & initializing a map:
   > You can't just declare a map with `var m map[string]int` and then assign values to it.
-If you try to do this, you’ll get a `panic: assignment to entry in nil map` error.
+If you try to do this, you'll get a `panic: assignment to entry in nil map` error.
 To make the map ready to use, you need to initialize it (either empty or with values) using the `make` function as shown below.
   ```go
   m := make(map[string]int)
   ```